reasonableprototype/reasonableprototype.github.io/_posts/2018-04-04-revamping.md

 ---
 layout: post
-title: "Measuring marketing effectiveness"
+title: "Re-making the feature with usability research"
 excerpt: "Is it wise to carry your umbrella all the time in London?"
-categories: [analytics projects / delivery]
+categories: [analytics products]
 share: true
 image:
   feature: